AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 ## Tutorial - Getting Started with AEM Headless and GraphQL {#tutorial}

 Looking for a hands-on tutorial?
-Check out [Getting Started with AEM Headless and GraphQL](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-with-aem-headless/graphql/overview.html) end-to-end tutorial illustrating how to build-out and expose content using AEM’s GraphQL APIs and consumed by an external app, in a headless CMS scenario.
+Check out [Getting Started with AEM Headless and GraphQL](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-with-aem-headless/graphql/overview.html) end-to-end tutorial illustrating how to build-out and expose content using AEM's GraphQL APIs and consumed by an external app, in a headless CMS scenario.